learningequality/studio/docs/rich_text_editor.md

 ### How to add a custom plugin?
 This is a very high level guide, you'll still need to check the docs but make sure you check all the boxes in this list:
-1. Create a new file in `contentcuration/frontend/shared/views/TipTapEditor/extensions/`
+1. Create a new file in
+    `TipTapEditor/extensions/`
 2. Define your node or mark using TipTap’s `Node.create()` or `Mark.create()`.
-3. Add the new extension to the editor’s extension list in `Editor.vue` or `editorExtensions.js`.
+3. Add the new extension to the editor’s extension list in `TipTapEditor/composables/useEditor.js`.
-4. If your node needs Markdown support, update the custom serializer and add tests in `__tests__/markdownSerializer.spec.js`.
+4. If your node needs Markdown support, update the custom serializer in `TipTapEditor/utils/MarkdownSerializer.js` and don't forget to update the tests accordingly!
 ---
 ## Content Conversion Flow
-As mentioned above, the old content API saved markdown in the database, the following data conversion flow maintains backward compatibility by implementing dual conversion between the strcutured JSON format TipTap uses and markdown.
+The old content API saved markdown in the database, the following data conversion flow maintains backward compatibility by implementing dual conversion between the strcutured JSON format TipTap uses and markdown.

 We support the conversion for:
 - Standard Markdown elements previously handled by the ToastUI editor and its Showdown converter.